 Peterson, A., Naci, L., Weijer, C., Owen A. M. A principled argument, but not a practical one.
 AJOB Neuroscience 2013; 4(1), 52–53.
 Download

-Graham, M., Weijer, C., Peterson, A., Naci, L., Cruse, C., Fernández-Espejo, E., Owen, A. O. The right to know: informing families of individual research results for patients in vegetative states.
-Submitted.
+Graham, M., Weijer, C., Peterson, A., Naci, L., Cruse, C., Fernández-Espejo, E., Owen, A. O. Acknowledging awareness: informing families of individual research results for patients in the vegetative state.
+J Med Ethics.
+Download

 Naci, L., Monti, M. M., Cruse, D., Sorger, B., Rainer, G., A., Kotchoubey, B., Kubler.
 A, Owen, A. M. Brain computer interfaces for communication with non-responsive patients.
 Ann Neurol 2012; 72(3), 312–23.
 Download